| [Top] | [Contents] | [Index] | [ ? ] |

 Line 96 allocate the necessary memory for an instance of the

-optimization algorithm of type T (defined in line 73).
+(defined in line 73).
 Line 97

 initializes its parameters to default values.
 If the you want to tune